EDCD/EDMarketConnector/Contributing.md

 ### Unit testing

 Where possible please write unit tests for your PRs, especially in the case of bug fixes, having regression tests help ensure that we don't accidentally re-introduce a bug down the line.

-We use the python stdlib library `unittest` for unit testing.
+We use the `pytest` for unit testing.

+The files for a test should go in a sub-directory of `tests/` names after the (main) file that contains the code they are testing.  e.g. for journal_lock.py the tests are in `tests/journal_lock.py/test_journal_lock.py`.
+The `test_` prefix on `test_journal_lock.py` is necessary in order for `pytest` to recognise the file as containing tests to be run.
+The sub-directory avoids having a mess of files in `tests`, particularly when there might be supporting files, e.g. `tests/config.py/_old_config.py` or files containing test data.

 ---